 - Exception for owners of one or two floors

-The eviction of vulnerable families who fail to pay rent will proceed in the case of landlords who own one or more properties.
+The eviction of vulnerable families who fail to pay rent will proceed in the case of landlords who own one or two properties.
 In such cases, social services will be responsible for finding alternative housing.

 As these are two royal decree-laws, they come into effect immediately upon publication in the Official State Gazette (BOE).
-However, they must be ratified by Congress within a month to avoid lapse.
+However, they must be ratified by Congress within a month at the most to avoid lapse.
 The pension increase is guaranteed, but it is currently unclear what will happen with the social safety net.

 Two separate votes